The Highways of North Carolina

 1949 Washington County

-About 1951, US 64 was rerouted at Columbia to instead head east along current US 64 Business, then modern 64 and the Newfoundland Loop, plus more modern 64 to a ferry across the Alligator River.
-Then US 64 followed its current routing (had been a county road for decades) to Manns Harbor, then followed today's US 64 Business north to a ferry to Roanoke Island.
-US 64 then was added to NC 345 south through Manteo, then replaced US 158 across the Roanoke Sound to end at truncated US 158 Whalebone Jct (current NC 12 jct with South Old Oregon Inlet Rd).
-The old route to Fort Landing has been secondary since.
+In September 1950 (AASHO), US 64 was rerouted at Columbia to instead head directly east via Newfoundland to a ferry across the Alligator River.
+Then US 64 was extended east along what had been a county road for decades to Manns Harbor to another ferry to Roanoke Island, then was added to NC 345 south through Manteo, then replaced US 158 across the Roanoke Sound to end at truncated US 158 Whalebone Jct (current NC 12 jct with South Old Oregon Inlet Rd).
+The old route to Fort Landing and its former ferry was SR 1209 Road St; SR 1214 New Rd; SR 1209 Soundside Rd/Ft Landing Rd.

-About 1952, US 64 was removed from Quiet Waters Rd over the Tar River.
+About 1952 (bridge date), US 64 was removed from SR 1331 Quiet Waters Rd over the Tar River (bridge is closed) and SR 1331 Webbs Mill Rd into Spring Hope.
 Adam Prince has a feature on the old Tar River Bridge here.

-About 1954, US 64 was given a bypass of Williamston, utilizing the route of current US 64-A. The old route through Williamston became an earlier US 64-A.
+About 1954, US 64 was given a bypass of Williamston, utilizing the route of current US 64-A. The old route through Williamston became an earlier US 64-A (now SR 1445 Main St; US 17 Bus Haughton St; SR 1446 Jamesville Rd).

 1953 Martin County